Liz Truss criticises ‘too much talk of a recession’ as she talks up ambition

 High-profile TV personalities have been targeted under the rules.

-The economy shrank by 0.6% in June and the Bank predicts it will again in the final quarter of this year and throughout 2023.
+“But I want to reassure the British people that help is coming.”

+He said Ms Truss “will look at what more can be done to help families” but insisted it is “entirely reasonable not to detail the exact shape of that support until she has all the information to hand”.

-Mr Gove, who served as levelling-up secretary until being sacked by Boris Johnson before his resignation as Tory leader, issued a warning about Ms Truss’s plans on Friday.
+On Friday, Mr Gove, who served as levelling-up secretary until being sacked by Boris Johnson before his resignation as Tory leader, issued a warning about Ms Truss’s plans for tax cuts during an economic crisis.

 He wrote in the Times that they would put “the stock options of FTSE 100 executives” before the nation’s poorest people as he backed Mr Sunak, a former chancellor.